meilisearch/specifications/text/0060-refashion-updates-apis.md

 ##### Errors

 - 🔴 If a master key is configured on the server-side but missing from the client in the `X-MEILI-API-KEY` header, the API returns a `401 Unauthorized` - `missing_authorization_header` error.
-- 🔴 If a master key is sent by the client but does not match the value configured on the server-side, the API returns a `403 Forbidden` - `invalid_token`.
+- 🔴 If a master key is sent by the client but does not match the value configured on the server-side, the API returns a `403 Forbidden` - `invalid_api_key`.
 - 🔴 If the task does not exist, the API returns a `404 Not Found` - `task_not_found` error.

 ---